The Real Cost of Fragmented Technology in Wine and Hospitality

 • They span online, on-site, and post-visit moments

-Yet many rely on technology stacks assembled opportunistically:
+Yet many rely on technology stacks assembled opportunistically: one tool for bookings, another for ecommerce, a generic CRM, and spreadsheets to hold everything together.

 According to McKinsey research on hospitality digitization, companies operating with fragmented systems see 20–30% lower customer lifetime value compared to those with integrated customer data environments.
+Not because they try less, but because they cannot act cohesively.

 When systems do not talk to each other: